 Annual premiums for employer-sponsored family health coverage reached $22,221 this year, up 4% from last year, with workers on average paying $5,969 toward the cost of their coverage.
 The average deductible among covered workers in a plan with a general annual deductible is $1,669 for single coverage.
 Fifty-eight percent of small firms and 99% of large firms offer health benefits to at least some of their workers, with an overall offer rate of 59%.
 This year’s report also looks at changes employers made to their health benefits due to the COVID-19 pandemic.

 Survey results are released in several formats, including a full report with downloadable tables on a variety of topics, a summary of findings, and an article published in the journal Health Affairs.

 - A news release announcing the publication of the 2021 Employer Health Benefits Survey is available.

 SUMMARY OF FINDINGS

-- The complete Employer Health Benefits Survey report includes over 200 exhibits and is available under the Report.
+- The complete Employer Health Benefits Survey report includes over 200 exhibits and is available under the Report tab.
 The “Report” tab contains 13 separate sections.
 Users can view each section separately or download the section exhibits from the right side of the respective section page.

-- The peer-reviewed journal Health Affairs has published an article with key findings from the 2020 survey: Health Benefits In 2020: Premiums Inch Higher, Employers Respond to Federal Policy.
+- The peer-reviewed journal Health Affairs has published an article with key findings from the 2021 survey: Health Benefits In 2021: Employer Programs Evolving In Response To The COVID-19 Pandemic

 - Standard errors for selected estimates are available in the Technical Supplement here.